 - Buying houses below market value increases your net worth.
 When I buy a house for 20 percent less than it is worth, I instantly add tens of thousands of dollars to my net worth.
 This also makes you look better to banks, because the higher net worth you have, the more stable you look.

 - It is much safer to invest in real estate when you have equity.
 The biggest fear most real estate investors have is losing their hard-earned money.
 The best way to avoid losing money with rentals is to buy them cheap, with cash flow.
 When the market goes down, you still make money every month and do not have to sell.
-If you do have to sell, it is much easier to do so when you purchased a great deal to begin with.
+You can wait out any possible market downturns.

 I talk about how to get great deals on rentals, as well as many other subjects in my book: Build a Rental Property Empire: the no-nonsense book on finding deals, financing the right way, and managing wisely.

-How money should you spend on repairs on your rental property?
+How much money should you spend on repairs using the BRRRR Method?

 If you are new to real estate investing, I would avoid large remodel jobs as well.
-It is tough for me to complete large remodel jobs, and I have been doing this 15 years.
+It is tough for me to complete large remodel jobs, and I have been doing this for 15 years.
 When I say it is tough for me, I mean hiring contractors and managing those contractors, I do not do the work myself.
 The larger remodel you take on, the more that can go wrong.
-I have a rule of thumb whenever doing a rehab.
-It will always take longer than you think and cost more than you think.
+Whenever doing a rehab. it will always take longer than you think and cost more than you think.
 Even if a contractor says he can handle a big job, they often bite off more than they can chew.

-How can you refinance a house after you buy it and fix it up?
+How can you refinance a house with the BRRR method after you fix it up?

 The key to using the BRRRR strategy is refinancing the property after you have fixed it up.
 When you buy rental properties it can take a lot of cash.
 Most banks will want at least 20 percent down on investment property loans.
 On top of putting 20 percent down, you also have to pay for the repairs, because it is rare that a bank will finance any of the rehab.
 On my rental properties that I bought for around $100,000, I would typically have $30,000 of my own cash into the deal.
 There are ways to buy with less money down, like buying as an owner occupant, but it is not easy to implement that strategy.